 Colored pencils– 4-5 packs per student.
 I really prefer my kids to use these over crayons and markers when they are notebooking.
 It’s much neater and doesn’t bleed.

 Now you’ve got a room and some supplies.
 What are you going to do all day?
-The answer is much easier than you think, but it all starts with a little plan.
-Click on the images below to read the step-by-step process that I use to plan my homeschool year and the simple daily schedule that works for me.
+The answer is much easier than you think, but it all starts with a plan.

-Choosing the right homeschool curriculum has a reputation for being a daunting task, but it doesn’t have to be.
+Once you have your daily schedule planned, you have to choose the right homeschool curriculum to use.
+Choosing the best curriculum has a reputation for being a daunting task, but it doesn’t have to be.
 Remember, what works for one family does not always work for another.
-Here are some resources that will help you with this journey.